 Facebook ads can be such a great way to sell your product or service.
 A highly targeted ad campaign can breathe new life into your revenue.
 This article isn’t about how to create a highly profitable ad campaign, that one is in the queue.
-Rather this article is to help the small business owner understand the ecosystem of comments and trolls that can have a huge impact on the ads you are running and your entire online advertising system.
+Rather this article is to help the small business owner understand the ecosystem of comments and trolls that can have a huge impact on the ads you are running and your entire online advertising and digital marketing system.

 Pitfall 1.
 Deletion

 Many people running Facebook ads try to avoid any possible issues by just deleting either all comments and questions or just the negative ones.
 Facebook doesn’t make this bode well for you.
 When you come across an ad, people often look at it to see how many comments there are.
 If the ad shows there are 14 comments, but when you click them none show up what kind of impression does that give?
 It gives the impression you are editing comments and hiding something.
 The ad will always show the number of comments that have been added, and that number doesn’t change just because you are heavy on the delete button.
 I personally don’t look any further at a company that does this kind of editing with their ads.
 Don’t delete any comments.
 Answer all the questions and respond patiently to negative comments.

 Pitfall 2.
 No management or interactions

 Other companies go the opposite route and just let the ads run with no monitoring or editing.
 But this is not ideal either.
 Let’s say an interested party has a question about your product or service “How easy is it to set up?”, “ How long will it take to deliver?” etc. If there is no one monitoring the comments these customers can easily feel ignored and lose any interest they had.
 Because we do live in times where good customer service is crucial to a successful brand.
 Great comment management can win over those on the fence and it shows people that your brand is there and engaging.

 Pitfall 3.
 Bad Responses.